asian-code/Simple-Scanner/README.md

 ## :alien: &nbsp; About Simple Scanner &nbsp; :alien:

-This is a small tool which allows for easy accessability to spoofing your MAC Address(feature coming soon) and scanning IP addresses.
+This is a small tool which allows for easy accessability to spoofing your MAC Address(feature coming soon) ,scanning IP addresses,and stealthy port scanning(feature coming soon).
-The idea behind this is to help you obtain free airplane,hotel,etc wifi.<br>

 ### [The program is still under development]

 ***I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS PROGRAM***